goeltanmay/SecurityBot/REPORT.md

 ### Project and Development Process

 We were really excited as we believed we are solving a real problem.
+We looked up the github app store and found that there were only 2 applications related to security, and both of them were just dependency checkers so there was definitely a space for a more comprehensive security application.

 Most of the development work was done during the BOT milestone.
 The way github apps work is that there needs to be one server where github pushes the events, so we had to split our original design of one bot into 2.
 One was the server which communicated with github and had all the github related logic, and the local instance, which ran the different security tools and reported the results to the server.

 We divided ourselves into 2 teams of 2 people.
 Tanmay and Palak worked on the server while Jitin and Sachin worked on the local instance.
 We practiced pair programming, and had everyday standups during the BOT milestone, so that all the development happened in sync and both the teams were not waiting on the other.

+Most of the technical hurdles were solved within the BOT milestone, and the first version was delivered.
+In this version, the services on the local instance were mocked, but the structure of the mocked calls was the same as actual service calls which meant that in the service milestone, we just had to switch off mocking to make our code work.

 ### Limitations and Future Work